shiipou/labelset/README.md

 # labelset
-Just a JS script to paste in the browser console to create and update label my label on each of my repositories.
+Just a node tools to paste in the browser console to create and update label my label on each of my repositories.

 ## Usage